regnarg/bc/text/changedet.md

 File handles are usually used by the in-kernel NFS server.
-But they can also be accessed from userspace using two simple syscalls: `name_to_handle_at` returns the handle corresponding to a path or file descriptor.  `open_by_handle_at`
-\TODO{link manpage} finds the inode corresponding to the handle, if it still exists, and returns a file descriptor referring to it.
+But they can also be accessed from userspace using two simple syscalls: `name_to_handle_at` returns the handle corresponding to a path or file descriptor.  `open_by_handle_at` finds the inode corresponding to the handle, if it still exists, and returns a file descriptor referring to it.
 If the inode no longer exists, the `ESTALE` error is reported.
 These syscalls were created to facilitate implementation of userspace NFS servers.
-We shall (ab)use them in rather unusual ways.
+We shall (ab)use them in rather unusual ways. \cite{fhandle_man}

 Being non-reusable, file handles seem like a good candidate for persistent inode identifiers.
 However, there is a different problem.
-The NFS specification does not guarantee that the same handle for a given inode every time. \TODO{citation}
+The NFS specification does not guarantee that the same handle for a given inode every time. \cite[p.
+21]{nfs-rfc}
 I.e., it is possible for multiple different handles to refer to the same inode, which prevents us from simply comparing handles as strings or using them as lookup keys in internal databases.